 Side effects from a stem cell transplant are generally divided into early and long-term effects.

-Early or short-term effects: The early complications and side effects are basically the same as those caused by any other type chemotherapy (see Chemotherapy for Waldenstrom Macroglobulinemia), but they tend to be more severe.
+Early or short-term effects: The early complications and side effects are basically the same as those caused by any other type chemotherapy, but they tend to be more severe.

 One of the most common and serious short-term effects is the increased risk of infection.
 Antibiotics are often given to try to keep this from happening.
 Other side effects, like low red blood cell and platelet counts, may require blood product transfusions or other treatments.